dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 knora-api:GravsearchOptions knora-api:useInference false .
 ```

-If Knora is implementing reasoning by query expansion, disabling it can
+If DSP-API is implementing reasoning by query expansion, disabling it can
 improve the performance of some queries.

 ## Gravsearch Syntax